octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### Union

 The `union` data structure specifies two possible type definitions with logical _or_.
-It can be used to create a new type which can handle two different types exclusively.
+It can be used to create a new type that can handle two different types exclusively.

 For example, the following Michelson expression defines the type "int_or_nat" as: